-Other information
+Other Information

-The Directors are responsible for the other information.
-The other information comprises the Board of Directors' Report (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the complete annual report, which is expected to be made available to us after that date.
+The Board of Directors is responsible for the other information.
+The other information comprises the information included in the Company's Annual Report but does not include the consolidated financial statements and our auditors' report thereon.
+The Annual report is expected to be made available to us after the date of this auditors' report.